1965 in the Vietnam War: January

 While Buddhist protests against the government and the United States intensified, including the burning of a United States Information Service library in Huế, Ambassador Taylor met with a Buddhist leader.
 He said the Buddhists wanted peace and told Taylor that the leaders of South Vietnam were only interested in the benefits they could derive personally from American aid and would otherwise capitulate to the VC.
 The Buddhists had been protesting against the government of South Vietnam for the previous two years.

+The ARVN 2nd Division launched a block-and-sweep operation 18km northwest of Tam Kỳ.
+VC losses were 28 killed and 36 captured.
+The ARVN suffered one dead and four wounded.